 In the final example, the retention setting for the first camera has been increased to 10 days.
 This setting will require so much space that it results in an error.
-The system estimates that it will not be able to store this much video for camera 1 (or any video at all for the remaining cameras).
+The system estimates that it will not be

 - 1. To edit the minimum Desired Retention setting for any given camera, click on the corresponding Automatic button. - 2.
 Type in a new setting to represent the number of days of video that will be kept for this camera.
 The remaining estimated retention will automatically be recalculated for all cameras that do not have a manually specified retention setting.